GoogleCloudPlatform/python-docs-samples/endpoints/getting-started-grpc/README.md

     gcloud service-management deploy out.pb api_config.yaml
     # The Config ID should be printed out, looks like: 2017-02-01r0, remember this

-    # set your project to make commands easier
+    # Set your project ID as a variable to make commands easier:
     GCLOUD_PROJECT=<Your Project ID>

-    # Print out your Config ID again, in case you missed it
+    # Print out your Config ID again, in case you missed it:
     gcloud service-management configs list --service hellogrpc.endpoints.${GCLOUD_PROJECT}.cloud.goog
     ```